 - For UDM and AUSF, Routing Indicator.

 - If the consumer is AMF, it includes list of GUAMI(s).
 In addition, AMF may include list of GUAMI(s) for which it can serve as backup for failure/maintenance.
+If the consumer AMF supports EPC interworking, it includes list of GUMMEI(s) with which the AMF has N26 interfaces.